What is Glutamine?

 Recovering from a brutal workout as fast as possible necessitates rapid protein synthesis as lifting weights cause micro-tears in your muscle fibers.
 Glutamine amps up your recovery rate by benefiting the body’s synthesis of protein.*

 The area of the small intestine that signals GIP and GLP-1 secretion also absorbs glutamine and partially uses it as fuel.
 This particular area of the intestine, the duodenum, is vital for immune health.
-L-Glutamine supplementing immune health via intestinal health in two ways: it benefits the functions of the GI tract and boosts the presence of glutathione which is an antioxidant.*
+L-Glutamine supplementing immune health via intestinal health in two ways: it benefits the functions of the GI tract and boosts the presence of glutathione.*